 Sharon Aaġlu Thompson serves as the Executive Director for the Arctic Slope Community Foundation.
 She is the daughter of Ernie Aufenkamp and Josephine Smith; Granddaughter of Ralph and Mary Aveoganna.

-Mrs. Thompson, while raising her three daughters and working for Chemawa Indian Health Service in Salem, Oregon, received her Associates of Arts from Chemeketa Community College in 1996, with a 3.86 gpa.
+While raising her three daughters and working for Chemawa Indian Health Service in Salem, Oregon, Sharon received her Associates of Arts from Chemeketa Community College in 1996, with a 3.86 gpa.
 In 1997, Sharon uprooted her family and moved back to Barrow where she took on a position of College Recruiter for IỊisaġvik College before becoming a grant writer/administrator.

-Before accepting a position with the Foundation, Mrs. Thompson worked eight and half years for the U.S. Department of Housing and Urban Development, Office of Native American Programs, as a Grants Administration Specialist.
+Before accepting a position with the Foundation, Sharon worked eight and half years for the U.S. Department of Housing and Urban Development, Office of Native American Programs, as a Grants Administration Specialist.
 During that time, Sharon interacted with various Native tribal organizations and funders, reviewing and presenting HUD grants.
 Other endeavors include Indian Health Services in Oregon and Assistant Housing Manager for what is now known as Taġuġmiullu Nunamiullu Housing Authority, assisting low income families throughout the Arctic Slope Region.
 Mrs. Thompson has also spent time promoting IỊisaġvik College and the importance of higher education to the students and communities across the Arctic Slope.